tobyperrett/ddlstmweb/index.md

 ```

 ## Acknowledgements
-RThis research is supported by EPSRC LOCATE (EP/N033779/1).
+This research is supported by EPSRC LOCATE (EP/N033779/1).